saifkilic/Smart-Traffic-Management-System/README.md

 ## Usage

 **Once the system is set up:**
--You can add intersections and roads via the UI.
+- You can add intersections and roads via the UI.
--Shortest paths between intersections can be computed using Dijkstra's Algorithm.
+- Shortest paths between intersections can be computed using Dijkstra's Algorithm.
--Traffic lights can be configured based on the intersection of choice.
+- Traffic lights can be configured based on the intersection of choice.
--Vehicles can be added to the system and managed based on priority using Priority Queues.
+- Vehicles can be added to the system and managed based on priority using Priority Queues.
--You can toggle between light mode and dark mode via the UI.
+- You can toggle between light mode and dark mode via the UI.
--Architecture
+- Architecture
--Graph Representation
+- Graph Representation

  ---
 ### **The system represents the road network as a graph:**

--Intersections are the nodes.
+- Intersections are the nodes.
--Roads are edges with weights representing distance or time.
+- Roads are edges with weights representing distance or time.
--The graph is dynamic, meaning that nodes (intersections) and edges (roads) can be added, removed, or modified in real time based on traffic updates.
+- The graph is dynamic, meaning that nodes (intersections) and edges (roads) can be added, removed, or modified in real time based on traffic updates.

 ### Backend Logic:
 The backend is written in Python, where the logic behind the traffic management system resides.
--**Graph Construction:** Uses adjacency lists to represent roads connecting intersections.
+- **Graph Construction:** Uses adjacency lists to represent roads connecting intersections.
--**Shortest Path:** Dijkstra’s Algorithm is used for efficient pathfinding.
+- **Shortest Path:** Dijkstra’s Algorithm is used for efficient pathfinding.
--The algorithm works with priority queues to process the graph efficiently.
+- The algorithm works with priority queues to process the graph efficiently.
--It calculates the shortest path by visiting neighboring nodes and evaluating their distance to find the shortest route.
+- It calculates the shortest path by visiting neighboring nodes and evaluating their distance to find the shortest route.
--**Vehicle Priority Handling:** Emergency vehicles (police, ambulances) are prioritized using priority queues, ensuring they can traverse intersections with minimal delays.
+- **Vehicle Priority Handling:** Emergency vehicles (police, ambulances) are prioritized using priority queues, ensuring they can traverse intersections with minimal delays.

 ### Frontend Design:
 The frontend is built using QtQuick/QML for a seamless user interface.
 The page structure includes:
--**Roads and Intersections Page:** For adding intersections, roads, and finding shortest paths.
+- **Roads and Intersections Page:** For adding intersections, roads, and finding shortest paths.
--**Traffic Light Management:** For setting traffic light durations based on intersections.
+- **Traffic Light Management:** For setting traffic light durations based on intersections.
--**Vehicle Priority Management:** A visual interface to manage vehicles in real-time, based on their priority.
+- **Vehicle Priority Management:** A visual interface to manage vehicles in real-time, based on their priority.

  ---